dheerajyadav095/Data_Analyst_Read_And_Write_Sharemarket/README.md

 # Data_Analyst_Read_And_Write_Sharemarket
-I have created simple console application in python using multi-Threading.
-I have access xls file , csv file and sql data.
-I have calculation and adding data in this project.
-I will add more activity to implement in this project.
+I have created a simple console application in python using multi-Threading.
+I have access to Xls file, CSV file, and SQL data.
+I have calculated and added data to this project.
+I will add more activities to implement in this project.

 Follow steps:
 1) Chack pakages :